flycheck/flycheck/doc/user/syntax-checks.rst

  Syntax checks in buffers
 ==========================

-Flycheck provides two Emacs minor modes for automatic syntax checking:
-:mode:`flycheck` to enable syntax checking in the current buffer, and :mode:`global-flycheck` to enable syntax checking in all buffers whenever possible.
+This document explains how and when Flycheck checks buffers.

 .. _flycheck-minor-modes:

 Minor modes
 ===========

+Flycheck provides two Emacs minor modes for automatic syntax checking:
+:mode:`flycheck` to enable syntax checking in the current buffer, and :mode:`global-flycheck` to enable syntax checking in all buffers whenever possible.

 .. minor-mode:: flycheck-mode